Working with parents and carers to prevent child sexual abuse

 Stop it Now!
-Wales works directly with parents and carers across the country to make sure they are as best placed as they can be to protect their children from sexual abuse.
+Wales works directly with parents and carers to make sure they are as best placed as they can be to protect their children from sexual abuse.

-There are a number of child sexual abuse prevention courses available, which can be delivered by our experienced and friendly managers based throughout Wales to parents though children’s centres, parents’ networks, schools and other agencies.
+There are a number of child sexual abuse prevention courses available, which can be delivered by our experienced and friendly staff to parents though children's centres, parents' networks, schools and other agencies.

 Parents Protect!
 Session